-As professionals engaged in the provision of legal services to clients worldwide, Greenspoon Marder LLP, including its affiliated partnerships, (collectively, the Firm) is committed to protecting the privacy of confidential and personal information, including personal data relating to individuals who may be clients, staff, agents, lawyers, law students, job applicants or others inside or outside the Firm.
+As professionals engaged in the provision of legal services to clients worldwide, Greenspoon Marder LLP, including its affiliated partnerships, (collectively, “Greenspoon Marder”, the “Firm”, “our”, “we”, or “us”) is committed to protecting the privacy of confidential and personal information, including personal data relating to individuals who may be clients, staff, agents, lawyers, law students, job applicants or others inside or outside the Firm.
 It has always been and remains the policy of the Firm to comply with the rules of professional conduct which impose a duty to preserve and protect confidential client information upon lawyers and their associated personnel.

 This Privacy Statement is based on the privacy and data protection principles common to the countries in which we operate.
 We apply it in light of our overarching obligations to comply with the law, to preserve client confidentiality and to represent our clients as effectively as possible within the bounds of the law.
-This Statement is intended to summarize the Firm’s data protection practices generally, and to advise our clients, interested law students, job applicants, website visitors, and other third parties about the Firm’s privacy policies that may be applicable to them.
+This Statement is intended to summarize the Firm’s data protection practices generally, and to advise our clients, interested law students, job applicants, Website visitors, and other third parties about the Firm’s privacy policies that may be applicable to them.

 Information We May Collect

 When you use our Services, we collect personal information about your use of our Services and information that you send us.
 Throughout this Privacy Statement, we use the term “personal information,” which generally mean information that identifies you or makes you identifiable, and will have the meaning throughout as defined under the applicable law.
 Information that has been anonymized so that it does not identify a specific individual is not “personal information.”

 We may collect and store the following information when running the Service: